gtuck/web3400-Course-Docs/projects/fp/description.md

 Your completed file will include several enhancements:

 - SQL queries to fetch KPIs related to articles, tickets, and users.
-- Display of KPIs in a visually appealing manner using Bulma CSS framework.
+- Display KPIs in a visually appealing manner using the Bulma CSS framework.
 - Forms for quick addition of articles and tickets.
 - A section to display the most recent contact messages.